Abusing a GitHub Codespaces Feature For Malware Delivery

 Save to Folio

 GitHub Codespaces, initially in preview for specific users, became widely available for free in November 2022.
-This cloud-based integrated development environment (IDE) allows developers and organizations to customize projects via configuring dev container files, easing some previous pain points in project development.
+This cloud-based integrated development environment (IDE) allows developers and organisations to customise projects via configuring dev container files, easing some previous pain points in project development.

 According the GitHub’s website, they have over 94 million developers including companies like DuoLingo, Vanta, and GitHub themselves.
 And today, each developer can create at least two codespace instances for free.
 Considering this popular platform and the potential extensive use of Codespaces for ease in building, developers are strongly advised to properly secure their respective projects by applying threat modelling and testing.